SteelSeries/gamesense-sdk/README.md

 # SteelSeries GameSense™ SDK #

-GameSense™ is a framework in SteelSeries Engine 3 that allows games to send status updates to Engine, which can then drive illumination (and potentially more) capabilities of SteelSeries devices.
-One simple example would be displaying the player's health on the row of functions keys as a bargraph that gets shorter and changes from green to red as their health decreases, even flashing when it gets critically low.
+GameSense™ is a framework in SteelSeries Engine that allows games & apps to send status updates to Engine, which can then drive illumination, haptic & OLED display capabilities of SteelSeries devices.
+One simple example would be displaying the player's health on the row of functions keys as a bargraph that gets shorter and changes from green to red as their health decreases -- even flashing when it gets critically low.

 This repository contains documentation, tutorials, and examples for